 - Personal tax year: 6th of April to 5th of April

-The basics of UK value added tax (VAT)
+The basics of UK value-added tax (VAT)

 A UK limited company must pay corporation tax on all its profits from the UK and abroad.
-A foreign company with an office or a branch in UK must pay corporation tax only on profits from its UK activities.
+A foreign company with an office or a branch in the UK must pay corporation tax only on profits from its UK activities.
 The taxable profits include trading profits, investments and chargeable gains from selling assets.

 Limited companies must file their annual accounts with Companies House within 9 months from the end of the company´s financial year.
 Due to Covid-19, there has been an extension of these dates.
 If your company’s filing deadline falls any time from 27 June 2020 to 5 April 2021 (including these dates) this will be extended by 3 months, from 9 months to 12 months.

 Employment taxes in the UK

 The deadline for paying the PAYE bill for all the salaries paid during the previous month to HMRC is the 22nd of each month.
-The month, in this case, does not mean a calendar month, but a period between the 6th date of a month to the 5th of following month.
+The month, in this case, does not mean a calendar month, but a period between the 6th date of a month to the 5th of the following month.

 National Insurance contributions are a tax on earnings paid by both the employees and employer.
-In the current tax year (2020/21) the rate of contributions is 12% of the net salary for employees and 13,8% for employers.
+In the current tax year (2020/21) the rate of contributions is 12% of the net salary for employees and 13.8% for employers.

 The rate of income tax a person must pay depends on their personal allowance and how much of their earned income exceeds it in the tax year.

-The basic income tax rate is 20% and this will be applied to 0£-35 000£ of income earned above the personal allowance.
+The basic income tax rate for 2020/21 is 20% and this will be applied to £0-£37,500 of income earned above the personal allowance.

-40% of income tax rate will be applied for 35 0001£ to 150 000£ of income earned above the personal allowance.
+40% of the income tax rate will be applied for £37,500 to £150,000 of income earned above the personal allowance.